ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 {Nested body examples} for an example of how the part index is calculated.

-## External content
+## External content {#external}

 It is common in Instant Messaging systems to reference external content via URI that will be processed automatically, either to store bulky content (ex: videos, images, recorded sounds) outside the the messaging infrastructure, or to access a specific service URI, for example, a media forwarding service for conferencing.

 An `ExternalPart` is a convenient way to reference this content.
 It provides a similar function to the `message/external-body` media type.